From "Weak" to "Strong" Hole Confinement in a Mott Insulator: Derivation of the formulae for the probabilities

-For the case where the interactions between magnons are neglected ($\alpha=0$), the coefficients of the matrix become $a_1 = J$, $a_{n>1} = \left(n-\frac{1}{2}\right)J$, $b_1 = -t\sqrt{2}$, \mbox{$b_2=b_3=\hdots=-t$}.
-Therefore, the recurrence relation cannot be simplified but one can express the coefficients $c_n$ as continued fractions which, due to the linear dependence appearing on the diagonal, can be further expressed in terms of the Bessel functions of the first kind~\cite{Abr},
+For the case where the interactions between magnons are not correctly included ($\alpha<1$), the coefficients of the matrix become $a_1 = J$, $a_{n>1} = \left((1-\alpha)(n-2)+\frac{3}{2}\right)J$, $b_1 = -t\sqrt{2}$, \mbox{$b_2=b_3=\hdots=-t$}.
+Therefore, the recurrence relation cannot be simplified but one can express the coefficients $c_n$ as continued fractions which, due to the linear dependence appearing on the diagonal, can be further expressed (cf. Ref.~\cite{Sta96} for details) in terms of the Bessel functions of the first kind~\cite{Abr},

 The ground state energy $\varepsilon_\textsc{gs}$ must satisfy the relation, $\varepsilon_\textsc{gs}-J=\Sigma(\varepsilon_\textsc{gs})$, with